grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "I can not quite tell if they are explicitly seeking us at the moment, but unquestionably they are back in our vicinity," said Hemi, pointing to the steadily hovering signal strength indicator.
 "And, from the last few minutes of listening, I would estimate that they are generally making headway in our direction."

-[//]: # (--- EDITED TO HERE ---)
-[//]: # (2k words from last EDIT point)

 "Fucking ---!"
 Percy kicked the panel under the sonar unit.
 She climbed up to the control room.
 A second later the _Prospect_ listed slightly to starboard.
 "New fuckin' course Hemi!"
 Percy yelled down to him, "I'm making it...
 27.5 degrees."

 In the sonar compartment, Hemi stood and moved to the navigation table without removing the sonar headset.
 He made some marks on the chart with the grease pencil to make sure he would not lose track of their position.

-For the next hour Hemi and Cassandra sat at the sonar tracking the contact following them.
-Despite their course change, the contact steadily gained on them.
-Captain Percy spent most of the hour standing directly behind Hemi and Cassandra at the sonar station, dreading the updates coming from Hemi.
+For the next hour Hemi and Cassandra sat at the sonar tracking the contact following behind.
+Despite their course change, the contact steadily gained.
+Captain Percy spent most of the hour standing directly behind Hemi and Cassandra at the sonar station, dreading the updates that came from Hemi.
 By the end of the hour, Hemi reported to Percy that the contact was virtually on top of them in terms of open sea space: within half a nautical mile.
 The contact was still running on the surface, though slower, matching the _Prospect's_ 5-knot speed.
 This last fact was the thing that finally made it absolutely clear to Hemi that the _Grackle_ had found them again.

 "Fuck Hemi!
-How could they have fucking found us again?
+How could they do it?
 That's beyond dumb fucking luck.
 That's just strategically fucking unfair is what that is."

 Hemi considered for a moment.
 "It does seem to defy probability."

 "If it is them --- and, honestly, who else could it even fucking be --- then why aren't they fucking pinging us again?
 Hell, why haven't they fucking shot us down?"
-Percy asked.

 "It is likely they are not pinging because they learned their lesson from the attention it brought them from the Stilt City Authorities last time they were actively pinging.
 As for shooting..."
 Hemi tapped his pencil against the rusting metal of the sonar console.
 "We know the contact we are listening to is the _Grackle_.
 But they might not know they have us.
 One can see through the water here clear to the bottom.
 An airplane flying over could easily have spotted our shadow at this depth, and there are a number of Authorities that might have air patrols through this contested area.
-This is just a guess, but I suppose if the _Grackle_ had received or intercepted a report from one of those aircraft, they would have a strong suspicion that it might be us."
+This is just a guess, but I suppose if the _Grackle_ had received or intercepted a report from such an aircraft, they would have a strong suspicion that it might be us."

 He paused, thinking some more.
 "And now they are close enough they might be tracking us visually just from the lookout on their sail --- but they might not have a way to know for sure what boat they are following.
 And if they sink a Stilt City boat, the Stilt City Authorities will come down on them with a vengeance."

 "Fuck me again!
-You think they can literally _see_ us?"
+You think the _Grackle_ can literally _see_ us?
+Like with their fucking eyeballs?"
 Percy cursed and spat.
 "We have to get off the shelf and go deep."

 "The water is _exceptionally_ clear in this part of the ocean.
 It does seem like our only course is to get over the edge of the shelf," said Hemi.
 "And let us hope they do not change their mind and choose to simply fire a torpedo at this range.
 They could not miss from where they are now.
-Our only defense may be that they are not sure which boat they are following."
+Our only defense may be that they are not sure what boat they are following."

 "Couldn't they just listen to the sonar and identify us by our sound, like you do when you listen to them Hemi?"
 Cassandra asked.